annie-kayal/Stop-Think-Go/README.md

 ## Gameplay

 - Firstly, all functionality is determined by a user clicking the start button at the top of the page.
-This required an event listener:
+This required an `event listener` to be in place:

       const start = document.getElementById('start')